 4. Continue stretching the legs until your back feels comfortable and straight.
 Inhale deeply and stay in the position for a maximum of one minute before repositioning.

 5. Take care to stretch the legs according to your comfort level only.
-The stretching will gradually become easier as you practise this pose regularly.
+The stretching will gradually become easier as you practice this pose regularly.

 Upavistha Konasana is a difficult forward bend for many beginners.
 If you have trouble bending even a little bit forward, it’s acceptable to bend your knees slightly.
 You may even support your knees on thinly rolled blankets but remember, as you move into the forward bend, it’s important to keep the knee caps pointing towards the ceiling.